ariful95islam/java-mysql-demo/README.md

 # Java-MySQl Application using Docker Containers

-This repository contains a Java-MySQL application which can be deployed using K8s locally.
+This repository contains a Java-MySQL application which can be deployed using a helm chart.

 ## Directory Structure